Dancin In The Flames Of Love

-If you’re in the middle of a soul searching effort, we’re more than willing to point you in the right direction!
-ReGrooved has taken it upon itself to rerelease an otherwise lost treasure called Dancin’ in the Flames of Love by Regina James.
+If you’re in the middle of a soul searching effort, we’re more than willing to point you in the right direction.
+Lost treasure Dancin’ In The Flames Of Love by Regina James.
 This record first saw the light of day back in 1978 and was never reissued on vinyl.